 A: Absolutely not!
 There is no need for your toddler to sit still at a session.
 We will run, jump, play and interact together.
-If your little one is shy, we will take the time he or she needs to warm up and feel comfortable.
+If your little one is shy, we will take the time they need to warm up and feel comfortable.
 If he wants to be in your arms for the entire session, that's fine too.
 The goal is to capture who you are as a family right now...that may include a lively little one who doesn't sit still for a second, or it may include a shy toddler who wants to be with mommy.
 Both are beautiful.
 Please let me know before the session which category your child falls into so that I may approach him/her appropriately.

 A: Imagine you want to hire a wedding photographer, but instead of a date, you tell them that the wedding will be any time within a 4 week period of time.
-But you won't know until the very last minute so they have to be close by and ready to shoot at any time during that 4 week period, and may miss important events in their own life.
+But you won't know until the very last minute so they have to be close by and ready to shoot at any time during that 4 week period and may miss important events in their own life.
 Also, it may be in the middle of the night.
-The wedding might last a couple hours, or it might last 12 hours.
+The wedding might last a couple of hours, or it might last 12 hours.
 Also, the lighting in the church will be awful and you don't want them to use a flash.
 That's what it's like to photograph a birth, so the time commitment involved costs a lot more than a typical session would cost.
 Also, a birth photographer has to have other skills like being comfortable being in the delivery room and helping the mother and father to feel at ease during the process.
 If birth photography is not an investment you can afford, another option is a Fresh 48 newborn session at the hospital.
-This option lets you capture those first beautiful days with your newborn, sometime during your hospital stay with a 2 hour session.
+This option lets you capture those first beautiful days with your newborn, sometime during your hospital stay with a 2-hour session.

 A: No, I do not have a studio.
 My passion is capturing candid images of families exploring and interacting with each other and the world around them.
-For indoor sessions, I love photographing clients in their own home.
+For indoor sessions, I love photographing clients in their own homes.
 What is awesome about having pictures made in your home is the ability to capture special things about your family in your own environment.
 Home sessions offer the benefit of not having to reschedule because of rain.
 Beautiful light can be found in any room where there are windows.
-And of course, in home sessions are the easiest way to include family pets in the photos.
+And of course, in-home sessions are the easiest way to include family pets in the photos.

-Another option for indoor session is the Factory at Franklin.
-This is a beautiful location with both indoor an outdoor options, but the Factory does charge a $50 permit fee that you will be responsible for in addition to your session fee.
+Another option for an indoor session is the Factory at Franklin.
+This is a beautiful location with both indoor and outdoor options, but the Factory does charge a $50 permit fee that you will be responsible for in addition to your session fee.
 You can find more ideas for session locations at my session location guide page.

 My newborn sessions are what is considered Lifestyle Newborn.
 This means that I capture photographs of newborns in a natural setting, doing things they normally would be doing in real life.
 I love images of newborns in the arms of their mom or dad, and in their own environments such as their nursery, parent's bedroom, or the living area of their home.
 Like my family sessions, my newborn sessions are not terribly posed.
-I do not not bring a bean bag, or lots of wraps and props, preferring to utilize things that baby already owns and are special to your family.
+I do not bring a bean bag, or lots of wraps and props, preferring to utilize things that baby already owns and are special to your family.
 I do bring a few basic blankets, some newborn diapers that do not have print on them, and a handful of simple headbands for baby girls.
 If you are looking for more of a posed session for your newborn, I can recommend some photographers for you who specialize in that.

 A: Yes.
-While my passion is families and younger children, I do occasionally enjoy photographing seniors.
+While my passion is families and younger children, I do enjoy photographing seniors.
 I have especially enjoyed photographing prom sessions where I am able to capture the interaction and connections between couples and friends in a group of seniors.